interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_external_uss.md

 ## Description
-This test aims at testing the strategic coordination requirements that relate to the prioritization scenarios where there exists a conflict with an equal priority flight that is not permitted by regulation:
+This test aims at testing the strategic conflict detection requirements that relate to the scenario where a conflict is created between an existing planned flight and a nonconforming flight from another USS and the existing flight is notified of the conflict:
 - **[astm.f3548.v21.OPIN0025](../../../../requirements/astm/f3548/v21.md)**
 - **[astm.f3548.v21.SCD0035](../../../../requirements/astm/f3548/v21.md)**
 - **[astm.f3548.v21.SCD0045](../../../../requirements/astm/f3548/v21.md)**